 Finally, the instructor will have had to prove the authenticity of his qualifications.

-2. How do i pay for the lessons ?
+How do I pay for your services ?

-All YKA Tuition is charged for in advance,
+All YKA Tuition is usually charged for in advance,

-Head Dojo sessions are to be paid by Bank transfer / standing order with your fees being due into the YKA account before the 1st of every month, regardless of your expected attendance,
+by standing order due into the YKA account by the 30th of every month,

-missed sessions are not refunded and your payments should be continued for as long as you wish to stay a member of the YKA.
+Missed sessions are not refunded and your payments should be continued for as long as you

 Acquiring Martial Arts skills takes lots of time and lots of effort.